This beginner’s guide for Keto Intermittent Fasting may just get you started on a new journey to food freedom!

 What Can You Eat and Drink While Intermittent Fasting?

 There are different opinions regarding precisely what you can eat or drink while intermittent fasting when following the keto diet.
 Generally, most agree that drinks such as water, black coffee, and unsweetened tea are acceptable.
 To put it simply, if it contains calories, it’s best to skip during your fasting window.

 Can I Use Artificial Sweeteners While Intermittent Fasting?

-Some say that you can add no-carb sweeteners without breaking a fast, but most experts disagree because it can cause spike insulin.
+Some say that you can add no-carb sweeteners without breaking a fast, but most experts disagree because it can cause a spike in insulin.
 You’ll have to decide for yourself on that one!
 Make sure to check out the links at the bottom of this post for more information from experts in Intermittent Fasting.
 While I can share my opinion with you, research is essential to be your best health advocate.

 Keto Intermittent Fasting Schedules

 Just like I don’t track keto macros, I also don’t have time for strict schedules.
 But I do find it freeing when I wake up and am not hungry for hours.
 At those times, I just don’t eat – and that fits in perfectly with intermittent fasting.
 It’s best to choose a window before or after you go to bed since you already naturally fast while you sleep.

 Below are typical intermittent fasting schedules, but it is best to choose what is right for you.
 Intermittent fasting, even 8-10 hours, is beneficial too.
-In the beginning, start slowly by adding an extra hour of fasting either before bed or when you first wake up in the morning, then gradually adding more time as your body adapts.
+In the beginning, start slowly by adding an extra hour of fasting either before bed or when you first wake up in the morning, then gradually add more time as your body adapts.

 Beginner 12/12 Fast: